Image

 Research in our group focuses on the design and application of technologies used to build biomaterial and cellular systems that address biological, medical, and societal needs.
 We aim to design in vitro models of biological systems and to create cell and materials-based therapies to address injury and disease.

 Our lab's work is rooted in biomaterials engineering, with a focus on designing material systems and processing materials both for use in, and also to advance, biofabrication technology.
-We are excited about work that unlocks potential of technologies, such as 3D printing, to impact basic and clinical research, for example in the creation of vascularized tissue constructs and in specifying heterogeneity within tissue constructs towards understanding biology, building better tissues in vitro, or enhancing outcomes in therapeutic applications.
-We benefit from great opportunities to collaborate with colleagues at UVA and further afield.
+We are excited about work that unlocks potential of technologies, such as 3D printing, to impact basic and clinical research.
+Much of our lab's current efforts are focused on developing and applying biomaterials that support vascularization, a critical feature to engineering and regenerating tissue.
+We are also interested in controlling complexity and heterogeneity within tissue constructs towards recreating and perturbing biological systems, building better tissues in vitro, or enhancing outcomes in therapeutic applications.

 Our PEOPLE